odigity/academy/README.md

 # Academy

-Tools, apps, and docs for web dev students.
+Templates, demos, and docs for web dev students.

 ## Table of Contents